This is part fifteen of a series on how to approach bash programming in a way that’s safer and more structured than your basic script.

-However, you still want errexit to work correctly so that the error cases you haven’t detected with your code still stop the script.
+However, you still want errexit to work correctly so that the error cases you haven’t detected with your code still stops the script.
 This allows you to debug the script, and to prevent it from continuing with faulty assumptions about the state of things.

 In the past, I used to write functions so that they returned error codes when appropriate, and then used an || to take action if they did:

 That method suspends errexit, which causes the issues I just mentioned.

 Instead, I now write the function to return an error code in a designated global variable rather than return an actual error code.

 I use _err_ for that purpose.
 This means that the function doesn’t have to be tested with a boolean ||.
 Instead I check the variable after the function has finished:

 So in detectable error scenarios, I write the function to return a 0 return code and instead set _err_, which thus doesn’t trip errexit.

 In order for this to work, you have to remember to set _err_=0 at the beginning of your function so you don’t accidentally get the last function’s value for _err_.